 Oskar lucked out by not needing surgery, and with some medication, diet, and behavioral changes, we were able to get him back to his regular self.
 This was, however, not an easy process, and it made me question if we had made the right decision by omitting pet insurance.

 When pets need surgery, it can be thousands of dollars out of pocket.
 With insurance, it’s about $35/month, and, most of the time, that includes surgeries.
 No family should have to pick between saving a furry family member or paying their expenses, so this is really something important to consider whether or not it’s a good fit for you.

 While we can’t always learn from other’s mistakes, it’s important to weigh your options and give pet insurance a solid consideration.

 Pet insurance plans are flexible to meet your individual needs.

 For those who can’t afford expensive surgeries or treatments, sometimes putting your pet to sleep is the only option.
-That’s a painful decision, and it’s also pricey with euthanization costs around $300.
+That’s a painful decision. 💔 And it’s also pricey, with euthanization costing around $300.
 And since not all cities allow backyard burials, you might have to pay even more to cremate your pet.

 That’s where pet insurance comes in.

 Just like human medical insurance, you pay a small amount every month to get coverage for those big, unplanned vet bills.
 Whether you want an emergencies-only plan or one that covers routine care, there are plenty of options at various price points on the market.